Turtley12/pluto/README.md

 When specifying build commands, if your project can be installed and removed with just `make install` and `make uninstall`, you can just use those.
 If you want a more complicated installation or have a more complicated build process, you can put everything in a script in your project's repository and add something like `bash ./install.sh`

-Package info, using cowsay as an example
+Example Package info for cowsay.
 ```json
 {
   "name": "cowsay",